Where to stay in Bologna first time: Best areas

 One thing I want to mention is that Bologna has more than 60 km of canals running underneath the city.
 You can see the canal at the Via Piella through a framed window in the wall.

 Centro Storico is the best area to stay in Bologna without a car due to its central location.
 With many popular attractions located within walking distance apart, you can easily explore on foot.
-In addition, Centro Storico also offers easy access to the Central Railway station and Guglielmo Marconi International Airport, making it easy to get around by public transport.
+I

 Centro Storico has a wide range of accommodation options ranging from budget bed & breakfast to luxury hotels.
 The city’s only five star hotel, Grand Hotel Majestic gia’ Baglioni, is located in the historic center.

-Best places to stay in Centro Storico:
+Best places to stay in Bologna Centro Storico for first-timers:

-Fiere is the business center of Bologna and the best area to stay in Bologna with a car because many hotels here offer free private car parking.
+Fiere is the best area to stay in Bologna with a car because many hotels here offer free private car parking.
 Some of the hotels between the Old Town and Central Station offer car parking but with a fee between 20 – 30 euros.

-Fiere is located northeast of the city center, close to the Bologna Centrale Railway Station, and 8 km away from Bologna Guglielmo Marconi Airport.
+Fiere is the business center of Bologna and is located northeast of the city center, close to the Bologna Centrale Railway Station, and 8 km away from Bologna Guglielmo Marconi Airport.

 The neighborhood is home to a trade exhibition center that hosts numerous festivals and events, as well as several tall blocks including the headquarters of the regional Emilia Romagna government.
 So if you travel to Bologna on business, Fiera di Bologna is the best choice to book a hotel.